- County Home

 Land Use and Zoning Requirements

-In order to apply for a Business License, you must have a signed Use Verification Form that states your proposed use is consistent with the County's Zoning Code.
+- Signed Property Use Verification that states your proposed use is consistent with the County's Zoning Code.

-If you will be operating your business out of your home, you will need a Home Occupation Permit (PDF)
+- If you are operating a business out of your home, you will need a Home Occupation Permit

 The Environmental Health Division is a regulatory agency that provides oversight for businesses and property owners to protect the health and safety of the citizens of Contra Costa County and our environment.
 Find out more about Environmental Health permits and licensing programs.